 Before the review

-The troika receives the written questions and/or issues raised by States and relays them to the State under Review.
+The troika receives the written questions raised by States and relays them to the State under Review.

 During the interactive dialogue

 Troika members do not have a specific role during the interactive dialogue.
 However, they can take the floor as any delegation and make questions and recommendations.

 The troika prepares the report of the Working Group, which contains a full account of the proceedings, with the involvement of the State under Review and with the assistance of the Secretariat.
 One of the troika members is then in charge of introducing the report before its adoption at the Working Group.

 What is the "outcome" of the Working Group review and how is it adopted?

 The 3.5 hour review results in a report prepared by the troika with the involvement of the State under Review (SuR) and the assistance of the Secretariat.
 The report contains the summary of the interactive dialogue, the responses by the SuR to the questions and recommendations and the full list of recommendations made by States.